Accredited Online Diagnostic Medical Sonography Schools

 The Bureau of Labor Statistics (BLS) gives an elegant summary of the responsibilities in this healthcare profession: in short, diagnostic medical sonographers “operate special imaging equipment to create images or conduct tests,” which “help physicians assess and diagnose medical conditions.”
 This equipment uses high-frequency sound waves (i.e., ultrasound) to produce images of internal organs, blood flow, and other physiological phenomena.

 The BLS adds this is a fast-growing and lucrative profession.
-As proof of point, the BLS (May 2020) reported that openings for diagnostic medical sonographers would swell 19 percent nationwide between 2020 and 2030, much more robust than the average growth anticipated across all occupations during that same decade (8 percent).
+As proof of point, the BLS (2022) reported that openings for diagnostic medical sonographers would swell 15 percent between 2021 and 2031 resulting in 12,100 new jobs nationally—much more robust than the average growth anticipated across all occupations during that same decade (5 percent).

 This guide explores what to expect from an online diagnostic sonography program, including the expected coursework, featured distance-based schools, and accreditation information.